drvinceknight/gtb/chapters/rationalisation/main.md

 \end{pmatrix}
 $$

-Assume that player 1 plays a mixed strategy
+Assume that player 1 plays a strategy
 $\sigma_1 = (x,\ 1 - x)$.
 Then player 2’s expected utilities are:

 $$